mrcavalcanti/mosaicoo/contribute/documentation/templates/doc-concept-template.md

 ## Idea

 Concept topics or sections explain _what_ and _why_.
 They do not explain _how_.
-If you are a new user, you might look for concept information to learn about what Grafana is, why it might be useful to you, and what the general workflow is.
+If you are a new user, you might look for concept information to learn about what Mosaicoo is, why it might be useful to you, and what the general workflow is.

 ## Workflow

-Continuing the example in the previous section, here is a sample Grafana workflow.
+Continuing the example in the previous section, here is a sample Mosaicoo workflow.

 1. Install Grafana. <link to task for installing Grafana>
 1. Set up data sources. <link to data sources concept topic, which links to data source task topics>